jinntrance/kual-rescuetime/README.md

 - Then look at [Documentations](https://ifttt.com/maker_webhooks) to find you key.
 - Replace your key within file at `bin/env.sh`
 - Check the log file location in file `etc/rescuetime.conf`
-- Rename the folder to `kual-rescuetime` and copy it into Kindle's directory named `extensions`
+- Copy the folder to `kual-rescuetime-master` and copy it into Kindle's directory named `extensions`
 - `Enable RescueTime Log` within KUAL and it will try to sync every an hour.
 Or you can `Sync Manually` when Kindle is connected to the Internet.

 ## References